 - During the hearing, the spouses present their arguments and the court will enter orders concerning child custody, child support, spousal support, and division of marital property.

-Whether you intend to file a Petition for Dissolution or need to respond to a petition filed by your spouse, our lawyer can help.
+Whether you intend to file a Petition for Dissolution or need to respond to a petition filed by your spouse, our St. Louis divorce attorney can help.
 Many issues must be decided during a divorce, depending on the situation and whether the couple has children or not.
-It is wise to have a legal advocate by your side who can help you understand the best decisions to make for you and your family.
+It is wise to have a divorce lawyer by your side who can help you understand the best decisions to make for you and your family.